kageomi/tic-tac-toe/README.md

 		1. X takes the first turn of the first round
 		1. X takes the first turn after draw
 		2. the looser takes first turn of the next round
-	2. turns should be played alternately
+	2. turns should be played alternately in a round
 	3. after each positioning a mark, winner (or draw) should be detected
 		1. if a player won, it should be printed
 			1. "() won.
 Press enter to start a new round"